EAWF/BTC-Toolbox/README.md

   - [getBTCRate]
   - [getBTC.conf]
 - [Developer Documentation][DevDocs]

-![banner]
-# A Toolbox for Building Your Own Bitcoin Paywall
-***Our Mission: To provide a simple set of tools for programmers to use to build Bitcoin Paywalls***

 ## Target Audience
 * Merchants/Sellers of products and services who want to add bitcoin as a method of invoice remittance for their operations.